mukhtar-github/next-js/next.md

 #### Handling Events

 You can define a function to "handle" events whenever they are triggered.
-Create a function before the return statement called 'handleClick()':
+Create a function before the return statement called 'handleClick()'.
+Then, you can call the handleClick function when the 'onClick' event is triggered:

 ```javascript
 function Header({ title }) {